mayurpawar-831/Shield-Insurance-Analysis/README.md

 ## Problem Statement-

-Shield Insurance aimed to enhance its decision-making process using data insights.
-They wanted a pilot project to evaluate our capabilities before engaging in a larger collaboration.
+Shield Insurance aims to enhance its data-driven decisions by implementing a dashboard that delivers clear and actionable insights.
+To explore a partnership with AtliQ Technologies, they have proposed a pilot project to assess our capabilities.

+This project will help them evaluate how effectively we can meet their requirements before moving forward with a full-scale implementation.
+The outcome of this pilot will play a key role in determining the possibility of a larger, long-term collaboration.

 ## Data Sets and Data Model -